Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Discussions on the Lorentzian filter

 With our isotropic forcing, which excites surviving 2D-2D interactions when $\Roe \to 0$, the solution when $\Roe \to 0$ therefore scales as

-Therefore, with the inclusion of infinitesimally-small near-resonances via the tails of the Lorentzian filter, there is always a small 3D-2D coupling until $\Roe=0$ exactly, at which 2D and 3D modes completely decouple.
-Because the DNS data points deviate from the Lorentzian prediction when $\Roe \to 0$, this suggests that such off-resonant tails are negligible in the nonlinear dynamics.
+Therefore, with the inclusion of off-resonances via the tails of the Lorentzian filter, there is always a small 3D-2D coupling until $\Roe=0$ exactly, at which 2D and 3D modes completely decouple.

 Meanwhile, the Lorentzian filter better approximates the beginning of the decoupling regime ($\Roe \sim l_f/L_y$), and, in particular, the fact that $\Tthree/\epsilon$ is never 1, even when rotation is low (but $\Roe \lesssim l_f/L_z$ for waves to be still homochiral).
 This is due to the fact that the Lorentzian filter better weights the time window $[0 ~ 1/\Up]$ where the oscillating factor $\Delta(t)$ is not exactly one, but decays with time $t$.
 When rotation is low, time-scale separation is limited and it matters to weight this time window appropriately, as achieved with the Lorentzian filter.